 Signs of Dehydration

-There are many different signs and symptoms of dehydration.
+There are various signs and symptoms of dehydration.
 The first sign is typically a severe headache, followed by dizziness.
-Another one of the first signs of dehydration is sever thirst, discomfort, and loss of appetite.
+Other signs of dehydration may also come out at the beginning including extreme thirst, discomfort, and loss of appetite.
 Next, the muscles begin to cramp, particularly the muscles in the legs.
-Visual difficulties’ including fuzziness, along with hypotension (decreased blood pressure), are also common symptoms.
+Visual difficulties, including fuzziness, along with hypotension (decreased blood pressure), are also common symptoms.
 When the dehydration worsens, the symptoms increase and worsen as well.
 Respiration and heart rates will begin to increase as dehydration gets more severe.
 Patients often experience constipation because there is not enough water in the bowel.
 Clammy skin and fainting can also occur.
 People who are dehydrated may also appear as if their skin is a yellow tone, and their eyes may appear as if they are sunken in or dark.
 Blood pressure drops, and patients can go into a dangerous state of hyperthermia in hotter temperatures, which combined with dehydration can be deadly.
 Without enough hydration, the heart can stop beating, resulting in death.
 Dehydration symptoms normally start to become noticeable after the body loses about 2% of its normal water volume.
 When the body gets to a point where it has lost 10% to 15% of its normal water volume muscles start to become spastic, urination becomes painful and is greatly reduced, and the skin starts to shrivel up and wrinkle.
 When the body loses more than 15% of its water volume, it is usually fatal.

 How much water should I drink?